A few concepts and terms to know about the gender theory debate and recommended resources for parents, teachers or other concerned citizens:

 ROGD – Rapid Onset Gender Dysphoria

-This is the relatively new and rapidly growing phenomenon of children or young adolescents suddenly identifying as the opposite sex.
+This is the relatively new and rapidly growing phenomenon of mostly young adolescent girls suddenly identifying as the opposite sex.
 No previous identification with the opposite sex has been observed.
-The phenomenon is not well understood but there is some evidence from a peer-reviewed study of parent reports that social contagion, access to social media sites such as Tumblr or pre-existing mental health issues that create vulnerability are factors in the development of ROGD.
+The phenomenon is not well understood but there is some evidence from a peer-reviewed study of parent reports that social contagion, access to social media sites such as Tumblr or pre-existing issues such as social anxiety, depression or autism create vulnerability and are factors in the development of ROGD.

 Affirming Care Model

-This is the new standard of care, which is to immediately affirm a young person’s new identity and help them to socially transition first by adopting new pronouns, perhaps a new name.
-There is little emphasis placed on psychological “treatment” because the issue is no longer seen under a disability framework.
-This is a diversity issue and clinicians are being asked to support children in being “gender creative”.
-If the child wants hormone blockers, these can be provided under an informed consent model, similar to what one might expect if participating in a clinical trial.
-From what I can gather, there doesn’t seem to be much data collection going on to understand the efficacy of treatment, other than growing evidence that this model places children on a fast track to gender reassignment surgery.
+This is the new standard of care for gender dysphoria, which is to immediately affirm a young person’s new identity and help them to socially transition first by adopting new pronouns, perhaps a new name.
+There is little emphasis placed on psychological “treatment” because gender dysphoria is no longer seen under a disability framework.
+Gender dysphoria is now treated as a diversity issue and clinicians are being asked to support children in being “gender creative”.
+If a child wants puberty blockers, for example, these can be provided under an informed consent model, similar to what one might expect if participating in a clinical trial.
+There doesn’t seem to be much data collection going on to understand the long term impacts of this approach, other than growing evidence that this model places children on a fast track to gender reassignment surgery.

 Watchful Waiting Model